benjamincrozat/content/posts/laravel-testing-best-practices.md

 ## But wait, there's more than that

-If you want to keep leveling in testing, you may be interested in checking out [Battle Ready Laravel](/recommends/battle-ready-laravel) by Ash Allen.
+If you want to keep leveling up in testing, you may be interested in checking out [Battle Ready Laravel](/recommends/battle-ready-laravel) by Ash Allen.

 This book has been a compelling read so far.
 I’m not the kind of person who finishes books in one go, but I can tell you it’s packed with tons of actionable tips and expert advice to help you ensure your Laravel apps are not just built, but wait for it… battle-ready!
 And testing is a big (really big) part of this.
 If you're looking to enhance your application's robustness, this book is a must.